Wen Dan: Independent polity: 681 – 800s

 No record mentions Wen Dan after the last tribute sent to China in 799.
 If Wen Dan was Bhavapura as proposed by some scholars, it was probably under the ancestors of Rajendravarman II, who, through his dynasty, later brought the kingdom under Yaśodharapura during his reign at Angkor from 944 to 968.
-Hiram W. Woodward proposed that after Kambujadesa' king Jayavarman II moved the capital to the north of the Tonlé Sap in the late 9th century, he probably formed alliances with polities in the Chi–Mun basin, which includes Wen Dan, to counterpoise Si Thep in the Pasak basin to the west.
+Woodward's two readings of the end of Wen Dan, defeat by Jayavarman II or alliance with him against Si Thep, are set out above.

 Japanese scholar Tatsuo Hoshino suggests that, following the end of the Wen Dan or trans-Mekong confederated city-states period around the 800s, the region entered a new period, known as Java, and its successors were standing at the threshold for the new era for Tai-speaking people of Southeast Asia.